nitad54448/yappari-5-1/README.md

 If you hold the mouse on the graph a Tip with an estimation of RC values will be shown (or you can right click on the graph and look for Description and Tips).
 These parameters are calculated based on the Rpol and the surface of the peaks and can be used as starting points for fitting a model.

-### DRT search lambda ###
+### DRT search ###
-This command performs a search of optimal Tikhonov regularization parameter for the first active (aka selected) dataset.
+This command performs a search of optimal regularization parameter for the first active (aka selected) dataset.
-A window with an indication of the optimal Tikhonov parameter will appear.
+A window with an indication of the optimal parameter will appear.
 The plot shows the mean squared error (MSE) between the experimental Zr and Zr calculated from DRT data as well as the variance (this is based on the method proposed [here](https://chemistry-europe.onlinelibrary.wiley.com/doi/full/10.1002/celc.201901863)).
 It should look like this
 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/params_drt_alten.PNG)

 The optimal regularization parameter is the minimum of the MSE (or just at the change of the variance).
 You can zoom this image to check the selection made.
 The program proposes the optimum as the value of lambda where there is a minimum in MSE and show a red cursor position.
 You can drag this cusor to another position to impose another value for lambda.
-Similar to this function there are others like _explore_lambda_ , _search_lambda_fisk_ and _search_lambda_ricv_ which can be accesed in [Advanced commands](https://github.com/nitad54448/yappari-5-1#advanced-commands).
+Similar to this function there is drt_explore which can be accesed in [Advanced commands](https://github.com/nitad54448/yappari-5-1#advanced-commands).

 ### Z-Hit active datasets ###
 This option will provide a Z-HIT simulation (which is a Hilbert transform of the phase into the real part of the impedance) for one or more datasets.
 The procedure, when and why to use it, is described [here](https://en.wikipedia.org/wiki/Z-HIT).
 In this implementation I am using the corrections including the 5th derivative of the phase as described in the link given previously.
 This is a procedure similar to the better known Kramers-Kronig test.